Mughlani Begum: Mughlani Begam’s Fall from Power

 After Ahmad Shah Abdali departure, Mughlani Begam discovered that she had been deceived—her promised control over Punjab was revoked, and the territory was instead placed under the authority of Abdali’s son, Timur Shah.
 She had sent Miskin to present robes of honor to Adina Beg Khan, who was hiding in the Kangra hills, hoping to secure his loyalty.
 However, Adina soon received orders from Timur Shah and Jahan Khan to take charge of Jullundur Doab under their rule.
 Torn between his preference for Mughlani Begam’s suzerainty and Abdali’s pressure, Adina sought advice from Miskin, who suggested delaying his response until further clarification from the Begam..

 Miskin traveled in search of Mughlani Begam, initially believing she had accompanied Abdali to Kandahar.
 After a long journey, he learned that she had returned to Lahore.
-Upon reaching Lahore, he discovered that Abdali had revoked her jagir and instead offered her a pension of ₹30,000 per year and residence in the city.
+Upon reaching Lahore, he discovered that Abdali had revoked her jagir and instead offered her a pension of rupees 30,000 per year and residence in the city.
 Unwilling to accept this humiliation, she pleaded with Abdali to honor his previous promise, following him as far as the Jhelum River in vain.
 Rejected, she returned to Lahore and took up residence in the ruined Serai Hakim, with only two rooms available for her stay.
 Meanwhile, Jahan Khan, frustrated by Adina Beg Khan’s silence, led a campaign of plunder across Jullundur Doab.
 To avoid further conflict, Adina agreed to govern the region under Timur Shah on the condition that he would not have to attend court in Lahore.
 Timur accepted this, granting Adina the governorship for an annual tribute of ₹36 lakhs, keeping his agent Dilaram in Lahore as a guarantee for payment.

 However, within two months, a dispute arose between Jahan Khan and Adina Beg over the tribute.
 Jahan Khan demanded immediate payment, but Adina insisted on waiting until the harvest.
 Growing impatient, Jahan Khan attempted to summon Adina to Lahore, but he refused, sensing a trap.
 Timur Shah pardoned Adina’s absence but still expected the tribute to be paid.
-In retaliation, Jahan Khan imprisoned Dilaram and demanded six lakhs of rupees.
+In retaliation, Jahan Khan imprisoned Dilaram, Adina's agent at Lahore, and demanded six lakhs of rupees.
 Mughlani Begam, now powerless but still influential, intervened to free Dilaram.
 She wrote to Adina Beg requesting funds and even sent some of her own jewelry to be pawned for the tribute.
 When Adina failed to respond, Dilaram, fearing execution, sought her help.
 She advised him to escape Lahore at night, collect the funds, and return swiftly.
 Jahan Khan, enraged by Dilaram’s escape, summoned Mughlani Begam to his house.
 In a shocking act of humiliation, he personally beat her with a rod until she surrendered jewelry worth six lakhs of rupees.
 His men then looted her residence, taking everything, including Miskin’s belongings.
 She was confined in a small room and subjected to unspeakable oppression for two days.
 This marked the lowest point in her downfall, stripping her of wealth, power, and dignity.